Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 A P-2 Visa requires the following evidence:

-• Evidence that a US labor union or similar organization was involved in negotiating the exchange.
+• Involvement of US labor union or similar organization in negotiating the exchange.
 And,

-• Evidence that the foreign artists and entertainers in the US will be employed in conditions similar to those under which US artists and entertainers will be employed abroad.
+• Foreign artists and entertainers employment in the US will be similar to that of US artists and entertainers working abroad.

 Established P-2 Visa Exchange Programs

 Some organizations that represent entertainers and artists may have programs promoting cultural exchange.
-For example, the American Federation of Musicians (AFM) has a P-2 program allowing for the exchange of American and Canadian musicians.
-Finding an established P-2 Visa Exchange Program may greatly facilitate a P-2 application.
+For example, the American Federation of Musicians (AFM) has a P-2 program for the exchange of US and Canadian musicians.
+Finding an established P-2 Visa Exchange Program may greatly facilitate a P-2.

 P-3 Visas for Artists and Entertainers Participating in Culturally Unique Programs

-P-3 visas are granted to artists and entertainers who come to the US to participate in a program that is “culturally unique.”
-The statute does not make clear whether the performance itself must be culturally unique, or whether the performance must also be given in a setting that is culturally unique.
-While USCIS initially took the position that the overall program must be culturally unique, it has since relaxed the standards to allow issuance of a P-3 visa in cases where the performance itself is culturally unique.
+P-3 visas are for artists and entertainers participating in a “culturally unique” program.
+The statute does not make clear whether the performance itself must be culturally unique, or whether it takes place in a culturally unique setting.
+While USCIS initially suggested the overall program must be culturally unique, it has relaxed standards to allow issuance of a P-3 visa in cases where the performance itself is culturally unique.

 P-3 Visa Requirements